Mayor of Jersey City, New Jersey

-The Mayor of the City of Jersey City is the head of the executive branch of the government of Jersey City, New Jersey.
+The mayor of the City of Jersey City is the head of the executive branch of the government of Jersey City, New Jersey.
 The mayor has the duty to enforce the municipal charter and local ordinances, prepare the annual budget, appoint deputy mayors and department heads, and approve or veto ordinances passed by the Municipal Council.
 The mayor is popularly elected in a nonpartisan general election.
 The office is held for a four-year term without term limits.

 Since the city was chartered on February 22, 1838, forty-four individuals have held the office of mayor.
-Dudley S. Gregory was the city's inaugural mayor and served on three separate occasions for a total of five years.
-The current mayor is Steven Fulop, who assumed office on July 1, 2013, after defeating the incumbent, Jerramiah Healy, in the May 2013 election.
+Dudley S. Gregory was the city's inaugural mayor and served on three occasions for a total of five years.
+The current mayor is James Solomon who assumed office on January 15, 2026, after defeating former state governor Jim McGreevey, in the December 2025 runoff election.

 Duties and powers

 The City of Jersey City is organized as a mayor–council government under the Faulkner Act.
 This provides for a citywide elected mayor serving in an executive role and a Municipal Council serving in a legislative role.
 All of these offices are selected in a nonpartisan municipal election, and all terms are four years.

 Under state law, the mayor has the duty to enforce the charter and ordinances of the city and all applicable state laws; report annually to the council and the public on the state of the city; supervise and control all departments of the government; prepare and submit to the council annual operating and capital budgets; supervise all city property, institutions, and agencies; sign all contracts and municipal bonds requiring the approval of the city; negotiate all contracts; and serve as a member, either voting or ex officio, of all appointive bodies.

 The mayor has the power to appoint department heads with the Municipal Council's approval and can remove department heads, subject to a two-thirds disapproval by the council.
 The mayor may also approve or veto ordinances, subject to an override vote of two-thirds of the council, and appoint deputy mayors.
 The mayor is permitted to attend and participate in Municipal Council meetings without a vote, except in the case of a tie on the question to fill a council vacancy.